MrinalCom/erinofrontend/README.md

 ---

 ## Setup Instructions
-//Backend is hosted on server -https://erinobackend.onrender.com
-//Frontend is hosted on client -
+--Backend is hosted on server -https://erinobackend.onrender.com --Frontend is hosted on client -https://erinofrontend.vercel.app/

 --